CGCookie/retopoflow/help/welcome.md

 We want to know how RetopoFlow has benefited you in your work.
 Please consider doing the following:

-- Give us a rating with comments on the Blender Market. <br>(requires purchasing a copy through Blender Market)
+- Purchase a copy of RetopoFlow on the [Blender Market](https://blendermarket.com/products/retopoflow) to help fund future developments.
-- Purchase a copy of RetopoFlow on the Blender Market to help fund future developments.
+- Give us a [rating](https://blendermarket.com/products/retopoflow/ratings) with comments on the Blender Market. (requires purchasing a copy through Blender Market)
-- Consider donating to our drink funds :)
+- Consider [donating](https://paypal.me/gfxcoder/) to our drink funds :)

 We have worked hard to make this as production-ready as possible.
 We focused on stability and bug handling in addition to new features, improving overall speed, and making RetopoFlow easier to use.